For students who are not continuing directly to the next level, today is their final lesson.

 Parents

-You should time your class very well and students should start programming on time so that they have 30 minutes to solve the complex task for the lesson.
+Manage the lesson time carefully.
+Make sure students begin programming on time so that they have at least 30 minutes to work on the lesson’s complex task.

-To have time for everything related to the graduation procedure, you should finish work 30 minutes before the end of the class.
+To allow enough time for all graduation activities, have students finish their work approximately 30 minutes before the end of the lesson.

 Graduation

-Now all students should stop working, and the teacher will open a discussion about what students have learned during the level.
+At this point, ask all students to stop working and begin a discussion about what they have learned during the level.

-After the end of the discussion, the teacher should share their positive impressions from the group as a whole and focus on the material to be studied in the following levels in the most inspiring way.
-The teacher should also mention how students can enroll for the next levels.
+After the discussion, share your positive impressions of the group as a whole and talk about the material that will be studied in future levels in an inspiring and motivating way.
+Also explain how students can enroll in the next levels.

 - Will you enroll in the next level?